zzac0515/forex-app/README.md

 # Forex Coding Challenge – Zac

-This is a coding challenge from another company, it is a full-stack application that consists of:
+This was a coding challenge from another company that I've interviewed for, after enhancing it a little i decided to include this in my portfolio.

+It is a simple full-stack application that consists of:

 Frontend: Next.js, TypeScript, Tailwind CSS, Material UI, Framer Motion